Academic Partnerships

 Guiding principles

-In deciding whether to embark upon a new partnership we will draw on a range of guiding principles.
+In deciding whether to embark upon a new partnership we will draw on our guiding principles.
 These are intended as a guide rather than as an exhaustive list and they are not presented in any order of weighting or priority.

 It is not necessary for a partnership opportunity to satisfy all of the principles if it appears that there are strengths relating to some principles that compensate for others that might be less strong.

-- Institutional Reputation: The reputation and standing of the proposed partner organisation is such that, through association, it will strengthen the University’s identity as a premium higher education institution and/or as a world-leader in research.
+The reputation and standing of the proposed partner organisation is such that, through association, it will strengthen the university’s identity as a premium higher education institution and/or as a world-leader in research.

-- Visibility & Impact: The proposed partnership will create opportunities for the University to be more visible and have greater positive impact in education and research at a local, national, or international level.
+The proposed partnership will create opportunities for the university to be more visible and have a greater positive impact on education and research at a local, national, or international level.

-- Enhancement: The proposed partnership will create an opportunity for the partner to enhance its own education or research activities.
-In particular, it will further the University’s commitment to research-led education.
+The proposed partnership will create an opportunity for the partner to enhance its own education or research activities.
+In particular, it will further the university’s commitment to research-led education.

-- Diversification and Innovation: The proposed partnership will provide the University with an opportunity to offer programmes of study or carry out research activity that are different to its own or are very innovative, particularly where the capability to do so alone does not exist.
+The proposed partnership will provide the university with an opportunity to offer programmes of study or carry out research that differs to its own or are innovative, particularly where the capability to do so alone does not exist.
 This could include delivering at a different site, delivering the subject in a different way or by appealing to a different student demographic.

 A named contact within our Admissions Team to support you with timely and efficient processing of your students’ applications.